bobbingwide/oobit-2025/readme.txt

 == Description ==

-WordPress 2025 child theme for oik-presentation
+WordPress child theme of Twenty Twenty-Five for oik-presentation

 == Changelog ==